semantic-systems/coypu-temporal-extraction-service-machamp/temporal-data/scripts/README.md

 # How to use the dataset UIE converters?

 The UIE converter requires the creation of YAML configuration files.
-For this the YAML creation script should be called first.
+For this, the YAML creation script should be called first.
-Example configuration files can be found under [data_config/examples](data_config/examples).
+Example configuration files are under [data_config/examples](data_config/examples).

 ```
 cd uie-conversion-scripts